 The first site assessment step is called a pre-screening assessment.
 This step is a review of existing information on a potential site to determine whether a release has occurred that should be evaluated further through the Superfund process.
 The next site assessment step is called a preliminary assessment.
 This step involves the collection of background information such as property ownership, operational history, geology/hydrogeology, and performing a site reconnaissance.
 The third step is called a site investigation, which involves sampling environmental media, such as soil and groundwater.
 In some situations, the preliminary assessment step and the site investigation step are combined.
+For large and/or complex sites, an expanded site investigation may also be performed to collect additional soil and groundwater samples to further define the extent of contamination.
 In addition, some sites that have been investigated in the past may be reassessed if new information is obtained that indicates that a threat to public health and/or the environment may exist.
-During the past year, the Department has performed work on five pre-screening assessments, one preliminary assessment, four combined preliminary assessments/site investigations and one site investigation.
+During the past year, the Department has performed work on two preliminary assessments, two combined preliminary assessments/site investigations and one expanded site investigation.